Whatever you prefer to call it, many IAAP member companies supply this vital agricultural amenity to farmers in Illinois and neighboring states.

 Aglime producers must contact their local IDOT district office to make a request that samples be taken of your aglime stockpiles.
 IDOT inspectors will use an aglime submittal form gathering information from producers that will be used to ensure test results are conveyed to the appropriate person at the producer company and enhance the information contained in the Illinois Voluntary Limestone Producer Information booklet.
 IDOA will not accept aglime for testing directly from a producer; aglime samples must remain in IDOT possession until arriving at the IDOA lab.
 IDOT inspectors will not offer aglime producers the option of a split sample.
 You may take your own sample for independent testing; however, limited retesting is still available as outlined below.

-IDOA expects to begin testing samples in mid-June.
-Testing will be done on ICP equipment using an approved ASTM method and anticipates completing testing by July 31st.
+IDOA expects to begin testing samples in June.
+Testing will be done on ICP equipment using an approved ASTM method and anticipates completing testing by the end of July.

 Data entry will be done into an Access database that can produce batches of results in spreadsheet form.
 These batches will be passed along to IAAP who will send results to individual producers via email.

 Producers may request limited retesting of aglime samples if they believe the testing results are inaccurate.
 A retest request must be made to the IAAP and done so during the time the IDOA lab is conducting aglime testing.
 Retests will be done using the original sample.
-An aglime producer may also ask for return of some sampled material for testing by an independent lab.
 Prior to publication of the Illinois Voluntary Limestone Producer Information booklet, a producer may ask the IAAP to omit one or more of their aglime results.
 Test results from independent laboratories will not be published in this booklet.

 IDOA will use email to send Limestone Analysis Reports to producers when all laboratory analysis are completed.

-A target date of July 31st has been set for testing to be completed and IAAP will begin compiling the Illinois Voluntary Limestone Producer Information booklet for publication by August 15th.
+IAAP will compile the Illinois Voluntary Limestone Producer Information booklet for publication by early August.

 Members of the Illinois Association of Aggregate Producers are building Illinois' future.